 All funding associated with CSU Global programs (travel grants, scholarships, subsidies and loans) is linked to successful completion of academic and program expectations.
 Failure to meet these requirements may result in funding being revoked.

-Refer to Global's Scholarships and Funding webpage for further information on OS-HELP.
+Refer to Global's Scholarships and Funding webpage for further information on financial assistance.

-Costs Should Include: In-country program fee, international airfares, insurance, in-country accommodation (twin share) and most meals (vegetarian).
+Costs Should Include: In-country program fee, international airfares, in-country airport transfers, travel insurance, in-country accommodation (twin share) and most meals (vegetarian).

 Costs do not include: CSU subject fees, visas, passports, immunisations, local transport (approx AUD$100), additional meals, extra sightseeing costs, recreational activities, souvenirs, gratuities and incidentals.